Introduction | Culture Stuff | Music Stuff | Glossary | Psychopathy | My Education | Short Story

 Source

 Finally, the astute reader has determined by now, that almost all of the above DDR stamps were for a "transit" across the "East German Occupation Territory".
-Only the 1979 stamps at the top are associated with an actual DDR visit by me - an afternoon in East Berlin, on foot, via Checkpoint Charlie.
+Only the 1979 stamps at the top are associated with an actual DDR visit by me: an afternoon in East Berlin, on foot, via Checkpoint Charlie.
 The rest of the stamps show me just crossing the DDR to get to Poland and back in 1981, '83 and '85.
-The picture below is from my third and most recent trip to Poland, mid-August 1985.
+The image below is from my third and most recent trip to Poland, 1985.
+My reliable mom took this picture of myself and my cousin Mirek at the gates of Kraków.
+(We approached the city from the south.)

 Cousin Mirek and I